BarryCarlyon/twitchCalendar/README.md

 You will need your User ID (or the user ID of the user you want to display)

-So `15185913` instead of `barrycarlyon`, you can easily find your ID via [Twitch Auth Example](https://barrycarlyon.github.io/twitch_misc/authentication/implicit_auth/)
+So `15185913` instead of `barrycarlyon`, you can easily find your ID via [Twitch Auth Example](https://barrycarlyon.github.io/twitch_misc/authentication/implicit_auth/) or use the [Quick Form](https://barrycarlyon.github.io/twitchCalendar/)

 Construct your URL as follows: